Warehouse Cross Dock Operations Audit

 Dock Safety and Housekeeping

-Dock plates, levelers, and restraints are in safe working condition
+- Dock plates, levelers, and restraints are in safe operating condition and used correctly

 Documentation and Process Control